 One of the benefits of renting a luxury villa in Koh Samui is having someone respond to some of our special requests.
 It’s like having a private concierge and butler, all wrapped into one.
-When we wanted to escape the villa one night for dinner at the Four Seasons Koh Samui, our staff was more than willing to cooperate.
-So, our little group got fancied up, and headed out for a luxury dinning experience at KOH Thai Kitchen and Bar.
+When we wanted to escape the villa one night for dinner at the Four Seasons Koh Samui, Thailand, our staff was more than willing to cooperate.
+So, our little group got fancied up and headed out for a luxury dining experience at KOH Thai Kitchen and Bar.

 Our villa manager arranged a driver to take our group down to the Four Seasons Koh Samui, one of the most luxurious resorts on the island of Koh Samui.
 We arrived at the grand entrance, just after dark.
 It was unfortunate that we couldn’t catch a view of the resort during the day, because it’s supposed to be incredible.
 Rooms and villas are set up into the hillside, all with stunning views over the Gulf of Thailand.